-A test plan is a subset of this technology qualification plan and should be created before beginning the test, if applicable to the development cycle.
-A test plan should describe the procedure for obtaining data to satisfy the technology qualification plan.
+A test plan is a subset within and should describe the procedure for obtaining data to satisfy the technology qualification plan.
+All relevant IEC 62600 testing standards developed through the IEC TC 114 should be considered after they are published (not released in April 2015).
 The Equimar Protocols for assessing marine energy converters should be utilized when developing a test plan [13].
 Also, a WEC test plan should consider the recommendations outlined in the International Towing Tank Conference (ITTC) Guideline for model test experiments [14] and the Ocean Energy Systems (OES) Guideline for testing systems [15].
+All reported measurements should have an estimated uncertainty that complies with the Guide to the expression of Uncertainty in Measurement (GUM) [16].